dandi/dandi-cli/docs/source/modref/dandiapi.rst

-.. module:: dandi.dandiapi
+.. module:: lincbrain.dandiapi

 ``dandi.dandiapi``
 ==================

-This module provides functionality for interacting with a Dandi Archive server via the REST API.
+This module provides functionality for interacting with a LINC Data Platform server via the REST API.
 Interaction begins with the creation of a `DandiAPIClient` instance, which can be used to retrieve `RemoteDandiset` objects (representing Dandisets on the server) and `BaseRemoteAsset` objects (representing assets